mieskolainen/HEP-statistics/README.md

 Statistical methods in (High Energy) Physics Coursework

-Code includes topics from basic parameter and their uncertainty estimation using chi^2 and Maximum Likelihood to Tikhonov unfolding and profile likelihood ratio hypothesis tests.
+Code includes topics from basic parameter and their uncertainty estimation using chi^2 and Maximum Likelihood to Tikhonov regularized unfolding and profile likelihood ratio hypothesis tests.
 Also certain simple Monte Carlo simulations are included.

 Kolmogorov distributions functions are from: https://se.mathworks.com/matlabcentral/fileexchange/4369-kolmogorov-distribution-functions